charltoncr/ChaCha20/DOCUMENTATION.md

 Encrypt returns io.EOF when the key stream is exhausted after producing 1.2 zettabytes.
 It will panic if called with the the same x after io.EOF is returned, unless x has been re-initialized.
 The same key and iv values used to encrypt a message must be used to decrypt the message.
+Messages/Reads over about 6,400 bytes long will be processed in parallel for 2 to 10 times faster processing.

 ## func
 ```go